MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 While all of the platform-specific authentication tutorials demonstrate logging in with [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid), the uses for this login in a published game are limited to pairing a PlayFab account to a pre-existing database, or another back-end system.

-Otherwise, it is very rare for a published title to use a custom ID for a primary login since in most cases, you want to capture additional information on the player's platform.
+Otherwise, it is very rare for a published title to use a custom ID for a primary login, since in most cases you want to capture additional information on the player's platform.

 ### Why we demonstrate this first